whytekieran/Data-Representation-Project/README.md

 ```

 ###**List of available parks by city location**
-The following URL provides a list of all the parks in a given location.
+The following URL provides a list of all the Galway parks in a given location.

 **_THE URL:_** *galwayparks.com/location/(location)* </br>
 The (location) represents the part of the URL being replaced depending on which information is provided.